L

 Every residential lease agreement should include the names of all tenants and the landlord, the property address, the lease start and end date, the monthly rent amount and due date, the security deposit amount and conditions for return, the late fee policy, rules about pets, smoking, subletting and alterations, maintenance responsibilities, entry notice requirements, and the conditions under which the lease can be terminated.

 LeaseHelper generates template lease agreements for informational purposes only.
 It is not a law firm and does not provide legal advice.
-This tool is a document automation service, not a law firm.
 Landlord-tenant laws vary by state and locality.
-Always verify your lease complies with current local laws.
+Always verify your lease complies with current local laws before use.
 For complex situations consult a licensed real estate attorney.

 Residential Lease Agreement